Mutahar-Majid/Games/README.md

 ## Overview

+Steps to execute:
+- npm i in Frontend folder. npm start to run client
+- npm i in Backend folder. npm run dev for nodemon server

 Users should be able to:

 - View the optimal layout for the game depending on their device's screen size